ssbc/docs/learn.md

 ### How does user identity work?

-User identity is represented as the hash of the user's public key.
+Users are identified by public keys.
 This means it is not necessary to have a global registry of user names, nor to have a central server that tracks the action of users.
 Instead, every user action (post) is signed, and this can be verified by any peer.

 To evaluate the trustworthiness of a user, you look at information published by other trusted users about the target.